artisgarbage/cloudinary-archive-to-s3/README.md

 - Run `npm install` within the repo directory
 - Create an .env file in the root directory of the repo
   - Update with your Cloudinary and AWS info
-  **Sample .env file**
+- Create a `./logs` directory within the repo for log output **Sample .env file**
   ```
   CLOUDINARY_CLOUD_NAME=O0iFNzd1D915wtuhFQOaCCOgGWYtL